munich-quantum-toolkit/syrec/README.md

   </a>
 </p>

-# MQT SyReC - A Tool for HDL-based Synthesis of Reversible Circuits
+# MQT SyReC Synthesizer - A Tool for HDL-based Synthesis of Reversible Circuits

-MQT SyReC is a tool for HDL-based synthesis of reversible circuits.
+MQT SyReC Synthesizer is a tool for HDL-based synthesis of reversible circuits.
 It is part of the [_Munich Quantum Toolkit (MQT)_](https://mqt.readthedocs.io).

 <p align="center">